-- (b) any public officer who is - (i) a judge, deputy judge, District Judge, deputy District Judge, Registrar, Senior Deputy Registrar, Deputy Registrar, Assistant Registrar, coroner or magistrate -
+(i) a judge, deputy judge, District Judge, deputy District Judge, Registrar, Senior Deputy Registrar, Deputy Registrar, Assistant Registrar, coroner or magistrate"

-One of the factors for granting exemption from jury service which we have set out at paragraph 5.51 is that the individual is involved in the administration of justice and that there may therefore be a perception of bias.
-There are particular issues where a judicial officer is concerned and we agree with the conclusion of the Law Reform Committee in Victoria in their final report on Jury Service in Victoria that persons who are judges or magistrates should not serve on juries.
-The Committee reached this view because, firstly, of the need to preserve the lay character of jury service; secondly, the likelihood that a judicial officer would have special knowledge which should not enter into a jury's deliberations; and, thirdly, the likelihood that a judicial officer would have undue influence on the jury's deliberations in the sense that the lay jurors could be expected to defer to that person's view of the case.17 There is in addition the concern that a judicial officer serving as a juror may be known to the judge presiding at the trial or the lawyers involved in the case, so that his serving as a juror may risk a perception of favour or prejudice to, or may embarrass, one party or the other.
+5.98 One of the factors for granting exemption from jury service is that the individual is involved in the administration of justice and that there may therefore be a perception of bias.
+There are particular issues where a judicial officer is concerned and in our consultation paper we agreed with the conclusion of the Parliamentary Law Reform Committee in Victoria in their final report on jury service in Victoria that persons who are judges or magistrates should not serve on juries.22 The Committee reached this view because, firstly, of the need to preserve the lay character of jury service; secondly, the likelihood that a judicial officer would have special knowledge which should not enter into a jury's deliberations; and, thirdly, the likelihood that a judicial officer would have undue influence on the jury's deliberations in the sense that the lay jurors could be expected to defer to that person's view of the case.23 We explained in the consultation paper that there was in addition the concern that a judicial officer serving as a juror might be known to the judge presiding at the trial or the lawyers involved in the case, so that his serving as a juror might risk a perception of favour or prejudice to, or might embarrass, one party or the other.
 This is of particular relevance to Hong Kong, where the legal profession is of a relatively small size and lawyers are likely to know one another.
-For these reasons, it is our view is that this category should be excluded from jury service for life.
+For these reasons, it was our view that this category should be excluded from jury service for life.